 Your membership is a family membership.
 Your wife and children are encouraged to come to the club and to shoot, but children must always be under close supervision.
 Do not allow children to run and annoy other club members, or to create a nuisance.
-Your children should especially never be allowed to shoot unless they are very closely supervised.
+Your children should especially never be allowed to shoot unless they arc very closely supervised.
 Your older children, if allowed to come to the range without you (or other family members), must have your membership card and entry card in their possession during their visit.
 This way, we know they have your permission.

 Never give your membership card or entry card to anyone who is not a member of the club.
 Doing so will result in the loss of your member-ship!

-Beer or alcohol is NOT permitted on the Zink ranch! – NO EXCEPTIONS!
+Beer or alcohol is not permitted on the Zink ranch! – NO EXCEPTIONS!

 Please drive and park correctly!
 Do not drive or park on the berms or shooting ranges, park on the gravel not on the grass.
 However, you may drive to the target pits on the high power rifle range, and on the proper “trail” to the 200 yard target line on the bench rest range.
 There is also a gravel “trail” to the target lines on the high power rifle silhouette range.

 Please note that the entire Zink Ranch is a game refuge.
 All wildlife is protected.
-Your membership entitles you to use the Red Castle facilities NOT to the entire ranch!
+Your membership entitles you to use the Red Castle facilities not to the entire ranch!

-- YOUR MEMBERSHIP CARD AND STICKER
+YOUR MEMBERSHIP CARD AND STICKER

 Your membership card and entry card which you will not receive until you complete the Red Castle orientation program, contains your name and membership number.
 You must have these cards with you while at the club, please don’t be offended if asked to display your card.
 This is part of our security system.
 You’ll need your entry card to get in the front gate.
 Never give your card to anyone who is not a Red Castle member.